Revised December 2022

 [FIRM NAME] Social Media Policy and Procedures

-> Today, social media encompasses a broad sweep of online activities, all of which contribute to your law firm’s digital footprint.
-These social networks include not only the blogs you write and those on which you comment, but also social platforms such as Facebook and Google+; visual sharing sites like Pinterest, Instagram, Tumblr and YouTube; professional networks such as LinkedIn; the live micro-blogging tool, Twitter; and social bookmarking sites such as JD Supra, Reddit, StumbleUpon, Delicious and Newsvine.
-Every day, it seems, new online tools, platforms and advances introduce fresh opportunities to build your virtual footprint.
+Social media encompasses a broad sweep of online activities, all of which contribute to our law firm’s digital footprint.
+These social networks include platforms such as LinkedIn, Facebook and Twitter, and visual sharing sites like TikTok, Pinterest, Instagram and YouTube.
+Every day, it seems, new online tools, platforms and advances introduce fresh opportunities to expand our virtual footprint.

-> Here are [FIRM NAME]’s social media policies and procedures.
+Here are [FIRM NAME]’s social media policies and procedures.

 Social Media Policies and Procedures:

 YOUR IDENTITY ONLINE